intel/dffml/examples/swportal/README.rst

 Each project has a DataFlow which describes how data for the project should be collected.
 Static data can be added directly to the dataflow file.
-When gernating data dynamiclly is required, code can be added to `operations/`.
+When gernating data dynamically is required, code can be added to `operations/`.

 Notes
 -----